amyles/coherence-workshop-handson/coherence-workshop-handson.md

 Then copy the oci cli command listed in step 2 into your cloud shell prompt.
 Your cloud shell is pre-authenticated against your OCI account so no credentials are needed.
 The command will copy the kube config file to the standard location at ~/.kube/config in your cloud shell.

 Copy the oci cli command from the OCI console dialog and paste it into the cloud shell prompt.
-For example (example only, do not copy):
+For example (**example only, do not copy**):

 ```
 $ oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.eu-frankfurt-1.aaaaaaaaafsdqnlegm2dczbqmvqtinjxg4ztozjrge4wczdcmc3gcmzqgrrd --file $HOME/.kube/config --region eu-frankfurt-1 --token-version 2.0.0
 Existing Kubeconfig file found at /home/your_user/.kube/config and new config merged into it
 ```

-Check that the context is available by typing the command below (kubectl config get-contexts) :
+Check that the context is available by typing the command below :

 ```
 kubectl config get-contexts